alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ![IaCM Approval](images/lab8-iacm-approval.gif "IaCM Approval")

 **3.** When the pipeline progresses after the IACM Approval, it will eventually pause again on the ServiceNow Approval stage.
 At this point, the orchestration pipeline automatically created the SNOW change record on behalf of you (the developer) and updated the ticket with the details needed for a release.
 No manual change records to maintain by the developer - everything is automated.
-Next,et's simulate a release manager signing off on the implementation.
+Next, let's simulate a release manager signing off on the implementation.

 Click on the **ServiceNow Approval** stage, click on the **Approval** step, and click on the change record hyperlink in the step details on the right to open the change record in a new window.